thomassuedbroecker/ce-cns-problem/documentation/inspect-the-project.md

 ---

- > Congratulations, you have successfully completed this hands-on lab ` Inspect the Code Engine project` section of the workshop.
+ > Congratulations, you have successfully completed this hands-on lab ` Inspect the Code Engine project` of the workshop.
 Awesome :star: